X0RW3LL/Minitrue/README.md

 Manufacturing Truth since 1984

 ## What It Is
-**Minitrue** is a malicious document generator that can run on Linux without having the need to install MS Office products.
+**Minitrue** is a malicious document generator that can run on Linux without having the need to install MS Office products

+## Disclaimer
+This tool is designed to help make the maldoc generation easier for you.
+However, I highly recommend **NOT** skipping the manual method taught in the PEN-200 course materials

 ## Target Audience
 PEN-200 Students